-(n) "Redevelopment plan" means the comprehensive program of the municipality for development or redevelopment intended by the payment of redevelopment project costs to reduce or eliminate those conditions the existence of which qualified the redevelopment project area as a "blighted area" or "conservation area" or combination thereof or "industrial park conservation area," and thereby to enhance the tax bases of the taxing districts which extend into the redevelopment project area, provided that, with respect to redevelopment project areas described in subsections (p-1) and "redevelopment plan" means the comprehensive program of the affected municipality for the development of qualifying transit facilities.
-On and after November 1, 1999 (the effective date of Public Act 91-478), no redevelopment plan may be approved or amended that includes the development of vacant land (i) with a golf course and related clubhouse and other facilities or (ii) designated by federal, State, county, municipal government as public land for recreational activities or for nature preserves and used for that purpose within 5 years prior to the adoption of the hunting.
-Each redevelopment plan shall set forth in writing the program to be undertaken to accomplish the objectives and shall include but not be limited to: - (A) an itemized list of estimated redevelopment project costs; - (B) evidence indicating that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise, provided that such evidence shall not be required for any redevelopment project area located within a transit facility improvement area established pursuant to Section 11-74.4-3.3: - (C) an assessment of any financial impact of the redevelopment project area on or any increased demand for services from any taxing district affected by the plan and any program to address such financial impact or increased demand; - (D) the sources of funds to pay costs; - (E) the nature and term of the obligations to be issued; - (F) the most recent equalized assessed valuation of the redevelopment project area; - (G) an estimate as to the equalized assessed valuation after redevelopment and the general land uses to apply in the redevelopment project area;
+(n) "Redevelopment plan" means the comprehensive program of the municipality for development or redevelopment intended by the payment of redevelopment project costs to reduce or eliminate those conditions the existence of which qualified the "blighted area" redevelopment project area as а "conservation area" or combination thereof or "industrial park conservation area," and thereby to enhance the tax bases of the taxing districts which extend into the redevelopment project area, provided that, with respect to redevelopment project areas described in subsections (p-1) and (p-2), "redevelopment plan" means the comprehensive program of the affected municipality for the development of qualifying transit facilities.
+On and after November 1, 1999 (the effective date of Public Act 91-478), no redevelopment plan may be approved or amended that includes the development of vacant land (i) with a golf course and related clubhouse and other facilities or (ii) designated by federal, State, county, or municipal government as public land for outdoor recreational activities or for

+- nature preserves and used for that purpose within 5 years prior to the adoption of the redevelopment plan.
+For the purpose of this subsection, "recreational activities" is limited to mean camping and hunting.
+Each redevelopment plan shall set forth in writing the program to be undertaken to accomplish the objectives and shall include but not be limited to: - (A) an itemized list of estimated redevelopment project costs; - (B) evidence indicating that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise, provided that such evidence shall not be required for any redevelopment project area located within a transit facility improvement area established pursuant to Section 11-74.4-3.3; - (C) an assessment of any financial impact of the redevelopment project area on or any increased demand for services from any taxing district affected by the plan and any program to address such financial impact or increased demand; - (D) the sources of funds to pay costs; - (E) the nature and term of the obligations to be issued; - (F) the most recent equalized assessed valuation of the redevelopment project area; - (G) an estimate as to the equalized assessed valuation after redevelopment and the general land uses to apply in the redevelopment project area;